Drishya

-Drishya is a 2014 Indian Kannada-language crime thriller film directed by P. Vasu and produced by E4 Entertainment, starring V. Ravichandran and Navya Nair.
-It is a remake of the 2013 Malayalam-language film Drishyam, directed by Jeethu Joseph and starring Mohanlal and Meena.
-The supporting cast feature an ensemble of Achyuth Kumar, Prabhu, Asha Sarath, Aarohi Narayan, Unnathi and Rohith B. The film's music was composed by Ilaiyaraaja.
-A sequel Drishya 2 was released in 2021.
+Drishya is a 2014 Indian Kannada-language crime drama film directed by P. Vasu and produced by E4 Entertainment.
+It is a remake of the 2013 Malayalam film Drishyam and stars V. Ravichandran, Navya Nair, Aarohi Narayan, Unnathi, Asha Sharath, Prabhu, and Achyuth Kumar, The film's music was composed by Ilaiyaraaja.
+A sequel titled Drishya 2 was released in 2021.

-The film released on 20 June 2014 to widespread critical acclaim, with the performances of Ravichandran, Navya Nair and Asha Sarath, and the screenplay receiving special praise.
-It also saw commercial success and completed 100-day runs in theatres.
+The film released on 20 June 2014 to widespread critical acclaim, with the performances of Ravichandran, Nair, and Sharath, and the screenplay being praised.
+It was a commercial success and completed a 100-day run in theatres.

 Plot

 Rajendra Ponnappa is an orphan who had dropped out of school after his fourth standard.
 He is now a businessman running a cable television service in a rural area.
 He is married to Seetha and they have two daughters, Sindhu, a Plus Two student, and Shreya, a student of class sixth.
 His only interest apart from his family is watching films.
 He spends most of his time in front of the TV in his small office.

 During a nature camp, Sindhu gets photographed in the bathroom by a hidden cell phone.
 The culprit, Tarun, is the spoiled son of Inspector General of Police Roopa Chandrashekar.
 Tarun is accidentally killed by Seetha and her daughter when he comes to blackmail them using the clip either any one of them should sleep with him or he will surely publish the clip through Internet.
 They hide his body in a compost pit, which is witnessed by Shreya.
 Seetha tells Rajendra about the incident and he devises a way to save his family from the law.
 He removes the broken cell phone and disposes of Tarun's car, which is seen by a police constable, Suryaprakash, who has a grudge against Rajendra.
 Rajendra takes his family on a trip to attend a religious meeting, watch a movie and eat at a restaurant.
 Roopa, realising that her son has gone missing starts an investigation.